kalekundert/bind_dna/notebook/validate_b1h/combine_b1h_plasmids/notes.rst

 ********************
 [Meng2005]_ uses separate plasmids for the protein "bait" and DNA target "prey".
-However, this approach doesn't work if both components are libraries, because there;s no way to tell which protein went with which DNA target.
+However, this approach doesn't work if both components are libraries, because there's no way to tell which protein went with which DNA target.
 For my library-vs-library assay, then, I will need to have the protein and the target on the same plasmid.